Superradiant evolution of the shadow and photon ring of Sgr A$^\star$: Superradiant evolution

-where $\Delta \equiv \sqrt{1-a^2}$, with $a$ being the dimensionless spin, and $S=\{-s,-s+1,...s-1, s\}$ is the spin projection along the $z$-axis.
-The relevant coefficients $C_{\ell S}$ have been analytically determined to be $C_{10} = 1/6$, $C_{1-1}=16$, and $C_{2-2} = 128/45$.
-For the case of Sgr A$^\star$, the associated instability timescale depends on the nature and quantum numbers of the boson cloud, with vector fields extracting energy on a significantly shorter timescale than scalar fields.
-For example, a vector field with a coupling $\alpha = 0.2$ reduces the superradiant timescale associated to an extremal SMBH to $t \sim \mathcal{O}(10){\rm \,yrs}$, compared to $t \sim \mathcal{O}(10^4){\rm \,yrs}$ for a scalar field with the same $\alpha$.
-For tensor fields the existence of two unstable modes with $m=1$ (dipole) and $m=2$ (quadrupole) leads to the quadrupole mode still being in the superradiant phase for $\omega/2 < \Omega_H < \omega$, even after the dipole mode has stopped growing superradiantly~\cite{Brito:2020lup}.
-This is analogous to the competition in extracting energy and angular momentum from the BH for the case of two scalar fields~\cite{Roy:2021uye} or of multiple modes~\cite{Ficarra:2018rfu}.
+where $\Delta \equiv \sqrt{1-a^2}$, with $a$ being the dimensionless spin, $S=\{-s,-s+1,...s-1, s\}$ is the spin projection along the $z$-axis, and the coefficients $C_{\ell S}$ relevant for us are $C_{1-1}=16$ and $C_{2-2} = 128/45$.
+For Sgr A$^\star$, the associated instability timescale depends on the nature and quantum numbers of the boson cloud, with vector fields extracting energy on a significantly shorter timescale than scalar fields.
+For example, a vector field with $\alpha = 0.2$ reduces the superradiant timescale for an extremal SMBH to $t \sim \mathcal{O}(10){\rm \,yrs}$, compared to $t \sim \mathcal{O}(10^4){\rm \,yrs}$ for a scalar field with the same $\alpha$.
+For tensor fields, the existence of two unstable modes with $m=1$ (dipole) and $m=2$ (quadrupole) leads to the quadrupole mode still being in the superradiant phase for $\omega/2 < \Omega_H < \omega$, even after the dipole mode has stopped growing~\cite{Brito:2020lup}, similarly to the case of two scalar fields~\cite{Roy:2021uye} or multiple modes~\cite{Ficarra:2018rfu}.